nathan-folsom/jotai-composition/src/article.md

 }
 ```

 `hiddenAtom` holds a map of items that are currently hidden, `selectedAtom` holds a map of items that are selected, and the `optionsAtom` holds a list of items that were originally passed to `Picker`.
-Updates from the map atoms are merged into the list by setting properties on each item:
+Values from the map atoms are merged into the list by setting properties on each list item:

 ```
 type Option = {